arvin09/Gulp-Biolerpate/README.md

 will be gradually updating it to have a complete gulp biolerplate

 ##Starter

+Note : Make sure you have node install on you machine

 Download this project place all your script files inside the below folder
 ```bash
 src/scripts